bodo-ai/Bodo/docs/source/programming_with_bodo/pandas.rst

   or a list or a set)
 * :meth:`pandas.DataFrame.itertuples`
-  Read support for all indexers except reading a single row using an interger, slicing across columns, or using a `callable` object.
+  Read support for all indexers except reading a single row using an integer, slicing across columns, or using a `callable` object.
   Label-based indexing is not supported yet.
 * :meth:`pandas.DataFrame.query` (`expr` can be a constant string or an argument to the jit function)